Alladin07/Frontier-Furnitures/README.md

 <br><br>

 ### Contact Us Module
-•	The main purpose of this module is to allow the customer to contact the company and communicate to the company for any possible advice, change or collaboration.
+•	The main purpose of this module is to allow the customer to contact the company and communicate to the company for any possible advice, change or collaboration. <br><br>

 The features of this Contact Us module are:  <br>
-•	Admin can view the contact list
+•	Admin can view the contact list <br>
-•	Admin can edit/delete the contact list
+•	Admin can edit/delete the contact list <br>
-•	Customer can send any message to the admin
+•	Customer can send any message to the admin <br>
-•	Customer can also give details about his/her name, email and phone number
+•	Customer can also give details about his/her name, email and phone number <br>

 <img src="Proj-Images/contact.jpg">
 <img src="Proj-Images/contact-mod.jpg">